masadsummair/masads/README.md

 - 👋 Hi, I’m @masads.
 - 👀 I’m interested in Full Stack Developer.
 - 🌱 I’m currently learning MERN.
-- 📫 You can contact me on linkedln.
+- 📫 You can contact me on Twitter.